fatemeh986/PYQT5-Application-of-DATA-ANALYSIS-IN-AIR-QUALITY/README.md

 For some reasons I deleted the image processing and object detection parts, so those parts don't work.

-In these images you can see how every tab must show data.
+In the below image you can see the first tab of the application.